-As a result of our unique business model and experience, Nomodic is able to leverage our business relationships to achieve our commitments, mitigate negative impacts, and deliver positive social enhancements within the communities we operate.
+As a result of our unique business model and experience, Nomodic is able to leverage business relationships and partnerships to achieve our commitments, mitigate negative impacts, and deliver positive social enhancements within the communities we operate.

 Nomodic has a strong track record of Indigenous employment, training, and subcontracting, as well as utilizing local businesses.
-In Indigenous communities, we utilize and rely on local Indigenous businesses and workers to provide the majority of site services with the support of our project manager and site supervisors.
+In Indigenous communities, we partner with local Indigenous businesses and workers to provide the majority of site services with the support of our project manager and site supervisors.

 Nomodic has several current and past Indigenous clients and business relationships, including Burns Lake Band and West Moberly First Nations along the Coastal GasLink Project, Lower Nicola Indian Band along the Transmountain Expansion Project, Alexander First Nation within their traditional territory for the Duvernay resource base, and relationships with numerous communities throughout Western Canada.

-Nomodic will consider and evaluate business relationships that can be sustainable, and are of mutual benefit and interest for our clients.
+Nomodic will consider and evaluate business relationships and partnerships that can be sustainable, and are of mutual benefit and interest for our clients.

 Subcontracting Opportunities for Indigenous Businesses